vaughnteegarden/slate/source/index.html.md

 }
 ```

 Add Rezolve repository to build.gradle file in your :app module.
-Set the rezolveSdkVersion to the version you wish to use.

 ### Update :app module build.gradle to add sdk dependency